SHIROKAMIQQ/buhay-backend/database_endpoints/documentation.md

 # /convert_coordinates

-Given a list of `Point`s of longitude-latitude coordinates, this endpoint returns the `location_names: list[str]` that represents the street address of each coordinate, in the same order.
+Given a list of `Point`s of longitude-latitude coordinates, this endpoint returns the `locations: list[str]` that represents the street address of each coordinate, in the same order.

 **Sample Input**
 ```JSON